DRIVER-EU/ost/doc/design.md

 If events are prepared by Trial Manager, he sends it to OST Server.
 From that repository event is published in Test-bed and also displayed to User.

 ![seq2](./img/seq2.png)

+## Common Alerting Protocol
+Common Alerting Protocol Version 1.2 is the OASIS Standard we want to use modelling three processes in Observer Support Tool connected with relationship between Trial Manager and Observer and Test – bed.

+According to OASIS Standard CAP consists of following elements: